Last updated on June 12th, 2020

 First of all, I find Topaz Studio 2 is geared towards fine artists because it promotes many images that are painterly or have glowing effects.
 In addition, imagine a sketch artist drawing a landscape with colored pencils – the software can produce images like these.
 That’s why it’s really a creative photo editor for people that want to go beyond the normal exposure and color adjustments.

 Don’t get me wrong, you can still edit and produce realistically vivid photos without that is it Photoshopped comment.
+But Topaz Studio 2 is aimed at expanding the digital photography workflow.

 Now let’s get more into the Topaz Studio 2 review.